 1. Colombia

-Colombia is not just one of the producers of the finest coffee in the world, but also an extremely cheap place to live in.
-You can make ends meet here for as low as $500 per month, so a higher budget will allow you to live comfortably here.
+Colombia is not just one of the producers of the finest coffee in the world, but also a beautiful and extremely cheap place to live in.
+You can make ends meet here for as low as $500 per month, so a higher budget will allow you to live more comfortably.

-Rentals can be found for as low as $200 per month, even in the country’s capital city Bogota, or in the expat-friendly Medellin (although prices here are higher than the norm).
+Rent: Rentals can be found for as low as $200 per month, even in the country’s capital city Bogota, or in the expat-friendly Medellin, although prices here are higher than the norm.

 The locals are usually friendly and welcoming and the overall culture in Colombia is amazing.
 And don’t even get me started on those amazing Colombian girls…